How to Find a Safe Pet Sitter in Australia (What You Really Need to Check)

 A clean criminal record is important.
 But it does not mean someone knows how to care for your pet properly.

 That is why PetCloud goes further.
-Pet sitters on PetCloud can complete animal care training developed in collaboration with RSPCA Vets, specifically with Dr Mandy Paterson — a board-registered veterinarian who served with RSPCA Qld for many years.
+Pet sitters on PetCloud can complete animal care training developed with Dr Mandy Paterson — a board-registered veterinarian.

 This training covers: